*Updated October 2020*

 Mikonkatu 13 – Opening hours: Mon – Thu 08.00 – 22.00, Fri 08.00 – 24.00, Sat 10.00 – 24.00, Sun 10.00 – 22.00

 Located very close to the railway station, there is super easy access through various trams, busses and the metro, so that’s a plus.
 Bike parking spots are on the other side of the street too.
 If you go around lunchtime you can get coffee with your meal, smaller options and snacks are always available.
 I particularly love the big windows that brighten up the place.
 The music playing is generally good for working, big windows and a lot of natural light in the front part of Roasberg make it a local favourite for a work session.
-The plug availability isn’t the greatest, so keep an eye out for that, but wifi is great.
+The plug availability isn’t the greatest, so keep an eye out for that, but wifi is great – and a local favourite to get some work done in Helsinki.

 Yliopistonkatu 4 – Opening hours: Mon–Fri 8–20, Sat 11–17